xyphro/I3CBlaster/README.md

 | gpio_read  | get gpio state.
 If no parameter is given a 32 Bit number containint all GPIO states is returned|
 |info|Show some information about this version|
 |i3c_targetreset| Execute a targetreset sequence on I3C Bus|
+|i3c_drivestrength|Set the drivestrength of the controllers SDA and SCL pads.
+Valid values are 2, 4, 8, 12, representing 2mA, 4mA, 8mA or 12mA.
 |i3c_clk|Set I3C clock frequency|
 |i3c_scan|Scan for available I3C devices on the bus|
 |i3c_entdaa|Execute i3c entdaa procedure.
 The I3C address to assign can be given as a parameter|